NatuRao/MangaRequestBot/README.md

 # manga-request-bot
-A module for reuqesting mangas
+A module for requesting mangas

 ## Info
 This bot is used to fetch the requests from telegram and will send it to google sheets, from where it is easier to analyse the requests.